shreyascodes-tech/deserve/www/docs/utils/jsx.md

 /// ...
 ```

-## Custom Renderer
+## Advanced Usage
 The **createJsx** function can be used to create a custom **jsx** function
 It takes an object with three functions

 - **transformBody**: Takes in a body node and must return jsx that is inserted into the body tag
-- **transformOptions**: Takes in the body string and an options object and must return
+- **transformBodyStr**: Takes in the rendered body string and must return a new body string that is inserted into the body tag
-a new options object
+- **transformHeadStr**: Takes in the rendered head and body strings and must return a new head string that is inserted into the head tag

-- **transformHtml**: Takes in the final html string must return a new html string that is sent directly as a response
+> Deserve Docs use this to dynamically inject compiled UNOCSS into the head tag

 ```tsx
 import { createJsx, Head } from "https://deno.land/x/deserve/utils/jsx/mod.ts"